xzyfer/us-travel-checklist/README.md

 * Check out some vintage games and coin machines at the [Musée Mechanique] (http://www.museemechanique.org/)
 * Get swervy at [Tommy's tequila bar](http://www.tommystequila.com/)
 * Hang out at at a hackerspace like [Noisebridge](https://noisebridge.net/) (a few times, get to know some folks)
-* Visit Yosemite National Park, and do some Whitewater Rafting in the Merced or Tuolumne Rivers - check out [Zephyr Whitewater](http://www.zrafting.com)
-* Stay in a Yurt at [Treebones](http://treebonesresort.com) - thanks @akcreek
 * Visit [Lego Land](http://california.legoland.com/) - nerd-gasim
 * Eat at an [In-N-Out](http://www.yelp.com/biz/in-n-out-burger-san-francisco).
 Make sure you get a double double animal style.
 * [IHOP!!](http://www.ihop.com/) - [@fluffyguy](https://twitter.com/fluffyguy)